league-curriculum/Python-Level-0/lessons/module1/functions.md

 ## Functions and Loops

-Let update a square function one more time.
+Let's update a square function one more time.
 This time remove the redundancy in the program with a loop, but also use a function; your loop should run a function many times, and the function should draw part of the square.